Wowowee: Cancellation and aftermath

 In January 2011, ABS-CBN announced through its Push.com site that a new noontime show, hosted by ex-Magandang Tanghali Bayan hosts Randy Santiago and John Estrada, as well as Toni Gonzaga and ex-Wowowee host Mariel Rodriguez, was in the works.
-The show, entitled Happy Yipee Yehey! premiered on February 12, 2011, a week after what would have been the sixth anniversary of Wowowee which returned Showtime to its original timeslot and Willie was still under contract with ABS-CBN despite that he already transferred to TV5 on September 18, 2010 one month after Wowowee's cancellation.
-Under the contract with the network, Revillame was supposed to host Wowowee and continue the show's second run and program overall until September 10, 2011 or upon its cancellation or earlier termination, which meant the show would have run for 6 years 7 months if it had not ended on July 30, 2010.
+The show, entitled Happy Yipee Yehey! premiered on February 12, 2011 which returned It's Showtime to its original timeslot and Willie was still under contract with ABS-CBN despite that he already transferred to TV5 on September 18, 2010 two months after Wowowee's cancellation.
+Under the contract with the network, Revillame was supposed to host Wowowee and continue the show's second 2006 iteration until September 10, 2011, which meant the show would have run overall for 6 years 7 months and said iteration for 5 years and 6 months if it had not left from hosting that started the third and final without the host from May 5, 2010.

-After Wowowee's cancellation, Studio 3 of the ABS-CBN Broadcasting Center was then occupied by Pilipinas Win na Win, The Price is Right (the first non-afternoon game show to use Studio 3 at the aftermath of the cancellation of Wowowee), Happy Yipee Yehey! from September 17, 2011 to January 25, 2012 before moving to Dolphy Theatre (Studio 1) from January 26 to February 3, 2012 and produced the finale episode at AFP Theater on February 4, 2012, and recently by Showtime (as It's Showtime) since its return to noontime on February 6, 2012.
+From February 14 to September 16, 2011, the program was broadcast live in Studio 4 of the ABS-CBN Broadcasting Center as The Price Is Right hosted by Kris Aquino took over Studio 3 from Pilipinas Win Na Win in January 2011.
+Studio 3 was the production set to the network's daily afternoon variety shows since the late 1990s with 'Sang Linggo nAPO Sila until The Price is Right took over the studio from Pilipinas Win Na Win at the said month of 2011.
+Beginning in September 17 of the same year nine months after Pilipinas Win Na Win ended and eight months after The Price is Right took over the studio from the former, the program moved out of Studio 4 and back to the network's afternoon show traditional studio, Studio 3, in which has a reputation of a large capacity, and more technological capabilities for the new set.
+The same day, two new long-term segments would be introduced entitled "Batang Genius" and "Miss Kasambahay".
+Studio 3 remained the show's home until January 25, 2012.
+Major pieces of Studio 3's set were transferred to the show's new home in Dolphy Theatre (Studio 1) beginning January 26, 2012's live episode.
+Studio 1 is a former home studio of their rival show Eat Bulaga! on ABS-CBN from 1989 to 1994.